Cross-Skeleton Interaction Graph Aggregation Network for Representation Learning of Mouse Social Behaviour: Introduction

-Graph convolutional networks (GCNs) \cite{kipf2016semi}, which generalise convolution from images to graphs, have been successfully adopted in many areas to model graph-structured data, especially in skeleton based human action recognition approaches \cite{gupta2021quo, song2020stronger, xia2021multi}.
+Graph convolutional networks (GCNs) \cite{kipf2016semi}, which generalise convolution from images to graphs, have been successfully adopted in many areas to model graph-structured data, especially in skeleton based human action recognition approaches \cite{gupta2021quo, song2020stronger, xia2021multi,chi2022infogcn,hedegaard2023continual}.
 Nevertheless, most of GCN-based methods have been designed for action recognition of single objects rather than multiple interacting subjects.
 In most of these established models, a standard human skeleton with all joints is utilised to model the potential spatio-temporal dependencies between the joints.
 To capture discriminative action features, multi-view solutions \cite{wang2020learning} consisting of two ensemble models with different skeleton typologies are developed to utilise comprehensive information.
 Although such approach can significantly improve the discriminative capability, the two sub-models need to be trained independently - how to select a new and effective skeleton topology is difficult to determine.
 Moreover, to obtain the graph-level representation\footnote{In this paper, node-level representation refers to the features of each node provided in a graph.
 Graph-level representation refers to the overall features of the whole graph. } that represents a specific action, global average pooling (GAP) \cite{ shi2019two} is normally used to aggregate node-level representation from the final stage of the network.
 However, this operation processes all node features equally without considering the importance of different nodes, structural constraints and dependencies between them.
+This limitation results in a constrained ability to globally represent complex social interactions due to the ambiguous motion patterns of mice.
+Recently, GCN \cite{zhu2021dyadic,li2022two} and Transformer \cite{pang2022igformer,wen2023interactive} have been introduced for interactive action recognition.
+Although they consider intra-body and inter-body relations, the overall representation ability of the spatio-temporal interactions is still limited because of the above issue.
+Hence, how to effectively model complex and diverse social interactions of mice remains an open problem.

+We here propose a Cross-Skeleton Interaction Graph Aggregation Network (CS-IGANet) to effectively learn abundant interaction relationships of mice, shown in Fig. \ref{fig:framework}.
+Our work is also based on GCN owing to its advantages in graph-structured data modelling.
+However, different from the above methods, we integrate GCN and Transformer to handle two aspects of social interactions (i.e., node-level and graph-level representation learning) by proposing a novel multi-level interaction module and a hierarchical interaction aggregation module.